Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 ## NewVoiceMedia

 8th June 2012

 I talked to Charlie Cowen at NewVoiceMedia on how Team Elite delivered a brand new Salesforce Telephony Integration in one week.
 Read the full article on [The NewVoiceMedia blog…](https://web.archive.org/web/20150607210014/http://www.newvoicemedia.com/blog/how-newvoicemedia-used-agile-to-adopt-open-cti-for-launch-day/).

 ## Chicago Tribune

 7th February 2012

 I was honoured with a citation in the Chicago Tribune for my [thoughts on Pie Charts](/blog/2009/04/pie-charts-are-bad/) in an article about an even more hideous variant, the beach-ball chart.
 You can read the full article on [The Chicago Tribune…](https://web.archive.org/web/20120210020254/http://blog.apps.chicagotribune.com/2012/02/07/style-and-substance-analyzing-a-beach-ball-chart/).

 ## Maca is Rambling

 7th August 2011

 I was very pleased to get a double mention in an article about the best jQuery 3D effects plugins, with Three Dee and Image Parallax both getting a mention.

 ## NCover

 3rd June 2011

-The chaps over at NCover posted a link to my blog on NCover exclusions, which described how to exclude stuff from your code coverage reporting.
+The folks over at NCover posted a link to my blog on NCover exclusions, which described how to exclude stuff from your code coverage reporting.

 ## Web Design Ledger

 22nd October 2010

 The Web Design Journal published an article on 10 Fresh jQuery Plugins and Tutorials and features my Mega Select List.
 You can read the full article on [The Web Design Ledger](http://webdesignledger.com/tutorials/10-fresh-jquery-plugins-and-tutorials).

 ## 1st Web Designer

 6th August 2010

 I received a great write up on 1st Web Designer for my jQuery Constant Footer plugin.
 They said… “I love plugins that aren’t spread out.
 They do only one thing, but do it as good as possible.
 And jQuery.constantfooter is one of those plugins”.

 ## Save Delete

 6th May 2010

 Save Delete published an article on the 20 best and useful jQuery plugins of April 2010 and features my Infinite Scroller.
 You can read the full article on Save Delete.
 On 16th December 2010, I was also lucky enough to be featured in the Save Delete 75 Most Useful jQuery Plugins Of The Year.

 ## Smashing Magazine

 28th April 2010

 Smashing Magazine published an article titled “40 Useful jQuery Techniques and Plugins” and my Two Sided Multi-Selector plugin got a great mention.
 You can read the full article on the [Smashing Magazine website](https://web.archive.org/web/20100830170308/https://www.smashingmagazine.com/2010/04/27/45-useful-jquery-techniques-and-plugins/).

 ## W3 Avenue

 22nd March 2010

 W3 Avenue published an article dedicated to the Two Sided Multi-Selector jQuery Plugin, which you can read in full on the [W3 Avenue website](https://web.archive.org/web/20160813065311/http://www.w3avenue.com/2010/03/22/two-sided-multi-selector/).